 Malia Mason is a member of the Presidential Scholars in Society and Neuroscience Advisory Committee.

 Before his work in theoretical neuroscience, Abbott worked as an electrical engineer and then a theoretical particle physicist.
 He studied physics at Oberlin College and has a PhD in physics from Brandeis University, with postdoctoral work at the Stanford Linear Accelerator Center and CERN.
 At Janelia, Abbott continues his theoretical studies including work on hippocampal place cells.

 Kevin Ochsner is a professor of psychology and the 2019-20 chair of the Department of Psychology at Columbia University.
 He also directs the Social Cognitive and Affective Neuroscience (SCAN) Lab, which studies how emotion, self-control, and social behavior play key roles in human behavior and experience.
 Kevin received a Ph.D. in psychology from Harvard University and postdoctoral training at Stanford University.
 He is a recipient of the Young Investigator Award from the Cognitive Neuroscience Society, Columbia University’s Lenfest Distinguished Faculty Award, and the APA New Investigator Award.
 His research has been funded by grants from private and public institutions, including five different NIH institutes.
 Kevin also helped found the Social and Affective Neuroscience Society (SANS) and is a past president of the Society for Affective Science.

-John Morrison is an associate professor of philosophy at Barnard College.
+John Morrison is a professor of philosophy at Barnard College.
 He is also an affiliate of Columbia University’s Zuckerman Institute and a member of its Center for Theoretical Neuroscience.
 John Morrison is currently working on two projects.
 The first is about the best way to understand the brain.
 In particular, he would like to identify general principles for attributing representations and inferences to it, especially when those representations and inferences involve probabilities.
 The second project is about the foundations of Spinoza's metaphysics.
 He hopes to unravel Spinoza's claims about minds, bodies, God, and their essences.